Pricing Theory

 — (UNFCCC, 2015)

-The explanation given here for the differences between Figures 4 & 5 is that the decision paradigm based on probabilities (i.e. Decision Paradigm 2) is overlooked in the standard theory for carbon pricing.
-The result is ‘mission creep’ for the carbon tax and cap-and-trade.
-This ‘mission creep’ is the result of proposing that taxes can/should be used to manage two criteria: (1) costs and (2) risks.
+The key difference between Figures 4 & 5 is that the risk-based decision paradigm (i.e. 2.
+Decision Paradigm for Probability) is overlooked in the standard theory for carbon pricing.
+The result is ‘mission creep’ for the carbon tax, cap-and-trade and other ‘sticks’.
+This mission creep is the result of proposing that taxes can/should be used to manage two criteria: (1) costs and (2) risks.
 There are two problems with this approach.
 First, the optimisation of costs and risks may be in conflict, requiring a trade-off between the two.
-Second, taxes are not suited to the task of managing systemic risks.
+Second, taxes are not suited to the task of managing systemic risks because they do not solicit enough social and political cooperation.

-The differences between Figures 4 and 5 are discussed further in Footnote [b] in relation to the work of two leading economists, William Nordhaus and Nicholas Stern, and also in relation to multivariate optimisation.
+The key difference between Figures 4 and 5 is further discussed in Footnote [b] in relation to the work of two leading economists, William Nordhaus and Nicholas Stern, and also in relation to multivariate optimisation.

 §